 Where do we go from here?
-Our spiritual journey depends on your heart.
+In many ways, your spiritual journey depends on your heart.
 Let’s start by committing it to the Bible, God’s Holy Word.
-Our first step is the be ground in the Word.
+The first step for a positive spiritual journey is to be ground in the Word.

 Holding fast that faithful word according to doctrine